 The Timonium Graduate Center, located in Baltimore County is open to visitors during normal business hours.
 After hour access is provided to approved students and staff via Evergreen cards.
 Office suites, individual offices and student work/study areas within the building are secured by electronic access and conventional keys.
 Staff members are encouraged to secure their office spaces and personal belongings within their respected work areas.
-The Timonium Graduate Center is staffed by a public safety desk in the entrance lobby.
-The building is secured after normal business hours and is patrolled by members of DPS, in some instances the Timonium Graduate Center can be accessed by authorized students and staff members after hours via Evergreen cards.
 The Timonium Graduate Center is equipped with security technology including CCTV surveillance, electronic access and emergency blue light phones in the parking lots.
 There are no residence halls at the Timonium Graduate Center.